Project Update

 About the Project

 Voltalia UK Ltd (‘Voltalia’) is proposing to develop Springfield Solar Farm, located to the north of Oldhamstocks in East Lothian, Scotland.
-The project is currently at the pre-planning submission stage.
+The project is currently in Scoping stage.

 As the project is proposed to generate over 50MW, it will be subject to a Section 36 consent application submission.
 This application will be made to the Scottish Ministers via the Energy Consents Unit (ECU).